raphael-group/MOLLUSC/README.md

 ```

 ### Sequence + Location
 To run the method using both forms of data, include the spatial input flag.
 Furthermore, if you include the flags --divide & --radius, then the symmetric displacement model will be used with radius amount equal to the number after the --radius flag.
-If the --divide flag is ommitted, then this model defaults to the Brownian motion model.
 For example, to run symmetric displacement with radius = 5, use
 ```
 $ python run_problin.py -c character_matrix.csv -t true_tree.nwk -S leaf_locations.txt --delimiter comma -p k10_priors.csv -o test_output.txt --nInitials 10 --ultrametric --divide --radius 5
 ```